Table Of Contents

-Finding trained FP&A professionals isn’t too much trouble for most companies.
-The tricky part is finding a candidate who has the right combination of technical and soft skills for your organization’s needs.
+Finding trained financial planning and analysis (FP&A) professionals isn’t too much trouble for most companies.
+The tricky part is finding a candidate with the right technical and soft skills for your organization’s needs.

 The following interview questions will help you find a qualified FP&A professional for your company.
-Listen to their responses to get a sense of their reasoning, expertise, situational awareness, ambition, and individual attitude towards various aspects of the FP&A profession.
+Listen to their responses to gauge their reasoning, expertise, situational awareness, ambition, and individual attitude toward various aspects of the FP&A profession.

 Introductory FP&A Interview Questions